arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

 This will return the password to the next level.

 ### Bandit Level 28 → Level 29
-**Key Takeaways**: learn how to use git commands, specifically the git log/checkout/reset command.
+**Key Takeaways**: Learn how to use git commands, specifically the git log/checkout/reset command.
 There is a git repository at ssh://bandit28-git@localhost/home/bandit28-git/repo.
 The password for the user bandit28-git is the same as for the user bandit28.

 **Approach**: